“matterhorn.framework” will damage your computer.

 - Finally, restart the Mac to see if the error message is gone.

-Should you ignore the “Matterhorn Framework will damage your computer” alert?
+Should you ignore the “Matterhorn Framework will damage your computer” warning?

 So far, Apple has not clearly flagged the “Matterhorn Framework will damage your computer” message as a false positive.
 For this reason, we highly recommend you to address this alert and any other security alerts of your Mac accordingly and with care since it is likely that your Mac might have detected something questionable that could potentially put your system at risk.